archik408/react-archux-example/README.md

 #### Component Types

-We using pure, classic and functional react components and split they on following types:
+We are using pure, classic and functional react components and splitting they on following types:

 + `/components/_common` - *fundamental components* (like Buttons, Checkboxes, Selects);